Mihai Vioreanu: Career outside rugby

-In 1999, Vioreanu graduated Victor Babeș University of Medicine and Pharmacy in Timișoara with honours.
+In 1999, Vioreanu graduated from the Victor Babeș University of Medicine and Pharmacy in Timișoara with honours.
 He then soon moved to France and just after 9 months to Ireland, where he continued his postgraduate training.
 He currently resides in Dublin and holds dual citizenship (Romanian and Irish).

-Freshly moved to Dublin, he completed his Specialty Training in Orthopaedic Surgery in RCSI.
-He pursued further sub-specialized training in Primary, Complex and Revision Hip and Knee Replacement at the world-renowned Arthroplasty Centre in Vancouver, Canada.
-He then travelled to Sydney, Australia during 2013 and 2014 to perform sports knee surgery (i.e. ACL reconstruction, tibial osteotomies, cartilage and meniscal surgery) along expert surgeons - Prof. Justin Roe and Prof. Leo Pinczewski.

-In 2014 Mr. Vioreanu was awarded the Asia Pacific ESSKA–APKASS Travelling Fellowship facilitating him to visit the best centers in Sports Knee Surgery in Asia-Pacific (China, Hong-Kong, New-Zealand, Australia and Japan), to learn, discuss and share advanced surgical techniques and participate in academic symposia.

-In 2017, Vioreanu was awarded the European ESSKA Osteotomy Traveling Fellowship where he visited high volume joint preserving centers in Europe (Munich, Amsterdam, Lyon and London).
-This is a prestigious exchange program allowing surgeons to share scientific information, stimulate research and collaborate on an international scale.
+Freshly moved to Dublin, he completed his specialtist training in Orthopaedic Surgery at RCSI.
+He pursued further sub-specialized training in primary, complex and revision hip and knee replacement at the Arthroplasty Centre in Vancouver, Canada.
+He then travelled to Sydney, Australia during 2013 and 2014 to perform sports knee surgery (i.e. ACL reconstruction, tibial osteotomies, cartilage and meniscal surgery) alongside Professors Justin Roe and Leo Pinczewski.
+In 2014, he was awarded the Asia Pacific ESSKA–APKASS Travelling Fellowship facilitating him to visit centres in sports knee surgery in the Asia-Pacific region.
+In 2017, he was awarded the European ESSKA Osteotomy Traveling Fellowship where he visited high volume joint-preserving centres in Europe.

-Vioreanu is involved in clinical research.
-He regularly attends and lectures at international courses and meetings.
-Mr Vioreanu has published a number of high quality clinical studies, book chapters and surgical techniques.
-A keen teacher, Mr. Vioreanu was the first Orthopaedic Lecturer in RCSI where he designed and delivered a musculoskeletal program for medical students.
+Vioreanu is involved in clinical research and has published a number of clinical studies, book chapters and surgical techniques.

-Vioreanu joined Sports Surgery Clinic in 2014 and recently Mater Private Hospital, bringing the latest innovations and experience in knee and hip surgery from North America and Australia.
+Vioreanu joined the Sports Surgery Clinic in 2014, and later the Mater Private Hospital.